dumindagamage/DataAnalyticsHackathon/README.md

 * Load and create interactive visualisations and dashboards.
 * Present information using the visualisations and dashboards.

-## The Rationale To Map The Business Requirements To Data Visualations
+## The Rationale To Map The Business Requirements To Data Visualisations
 * The first visualisation is a bar chart (Descriptive) which displays the average price by brand that shows the benefit of selling high range of luxury brands.
 * The second visualisation is a bart chart (Descriptive) which shows the average price by body type (hardtop, convertible, sedan, wagon, hactchback) where it shows the two main types that provides higher sales (hardtops and convertibles).
 * The third visualisation is a heatmap (correlation) which shows the engine performance, drives the price as it has a correalation of 0.806.
 The fuel efficiency negatively impacts the price as the correalation is -0.7.
 Large vehicles have larger prices that also has a correalation of 0.6 that proves the statement that larger vehicles cost more.